 With younger children or children with developmental challenges, we use play therapy to allow the child to express his or her feelings unconsciously.

 When working with children, especially those with ADHD, we utilize an active age-appropriate approach, including the use of games and other play activity to maintain a child’s interest and motivation for change.
-We also offer coaching and social skills groups for boys and girls ages 7-11.
+We also offer coaching and social skills groups for ages 7-11.

 Top Child Psychologist

 Successful treatment begins with a strong bond between the therapist and the child.
 We believe this is the core ingredient for real change.
 Our therapists work hard to establish a good rapport with your child.